moviepilot/andromeda/ROADMAP.md

 ## Short-Term Todo's

-* DONE Test with macruby, figure out if rubinius pre-compilation should be added, doesnt work
-* DONE Convert old Pool code into Guards
-* DONE Convert Kit into Plans
-* DONE Convert Command into Plans, moving it into a submodule
+* TODO bin_search ascending and descending
+* TODO switch to RIPL
-* Test scope, tags, threading in IRB
+* TODO Test bracktets/scope, tags, threading in IRB
-* Subscopes ?
+* TODO Think about subscopes
+* TODO log support / generally move stuff like that from ProtoPlan to mixins

 ### Write Test-Cases